jpype-project/jpype/doc/userguide.rst

 Set Slice
   Multiple array items can be set using a slice assigned with a sequence.
-  The sequence must have the same length as slice.
-If it does not an exception will be raised.
-If the items to be transferred are in fact a buffer then a faster buffer transfer assignment will be used.
+  The sequence must have the same length as the slice.
+If this condition is not met, an exception will be raised.
+If the items to be transferred are a buffer, then a faster buffer transfer assignment will be used.
 When buffer transfers are used individual elements are not checked for range, but instead cast just like NumPy.
-Thus if we have the elements we wish to assign to the array in a NumPy array named ``a`` we can transfer all of them using ``jarray[:] = a``.
+Thus, if we have the elements we wish to assign to the array contained within a NumPy array named ``na`` we can transfer all of them using ``jarray[:] = na``.

 Buffer transfer
   Buffer transfers from a Java array also work for primitive types.
 Thus we can simply call the Python ``memoryview(jarray)`` function to create a buffer that can be used to transfer any portion of a Java array out.
-Memory views are to Java arrays are not writable.
+Memory views of Java arrays are not writable.

 For each
   Java arrays can be used as the input to a Python for statement.
 To iterate